GNOME/gjs/CONTRIBUTING.md

 If in doubt, ask on [IRC][irc] whether you should report a bug about something, but generally it's OK to just go ahead.

+Bug report #170 is a good example of a bug report with an independently runnable code snippet for testing, and lots of information, although it was written before the templates existed.

 ## How to suggest a feature or enhancement ##

 If you find yourself wishing for a feature that doesn't exist in GJS,